alramdein/zunisha-e-commerce-backend/README.md

 # zunisha-e-commerce-backend

 Zunisha is a dummy e-commerce application created by Alif Ramdani.
-The purpose of this project is to learn and practice my MERN (MongoDB, ExpressJs, ReactJs, and NodeJs) stack skills
+The purpose of this project is to learn and practice my MERN (MongoDB, ExpressJs, ReactJs, and NodeJs) stack skills.
+This project connected to MongoDb Atlas.

 ## Installation